 Automation vs. Artificial Intelligence – An Ecommerce Use Case

 ChatGPT’s rise has sparked worldwide interest in AI, particularly among online retailers.
 As of now, approximately 50% of retailers claim to use AI in some form.
-The AI market in retail is valued at 7.34 billion USD in 2023, highlighting its growing importance in the industry.
+The AI market in retail is valued at 11.61 billion in 2024, highlighting the growing role of artificial intelligence in ecommerce.

 As expected this surge has led to a greater focus on AI-driven business solutions.
-However, it’s crucial to distinguish between AI and automation.
+However, it’s crucial to distinguish between Automation vs. AI.
 Although they seem similar, key differences exist, especially in their application in retail.

 This blog will explore these distinctions, highlighting how they impact the retail sector.
-But first, it’s essential to understand what automation in retail means to fully grasp the nuances of these technologies.
+But first, it’s essential to understand what automation in retail means to fully grasp the nuances of tof intelligent automation in ecommerce technologies.

 Automation Platforms

-Automation platforms include a broad range of technologies and methods, streamlining various aspects of online retail operations. iPaaS being the category name for such platforms.
+Automation platforms include a broad range of technologies and methods, streamlining various aspects of online retail operations. iPaaS (Integration Platform as a Service) is one category that provides extensive AI automation for ecommerce.

 iPaaS (Integration Platform as a Service)